Prandtl-Meyer Reflection Configurations, Transonic Shocks, and Free Boundary Problems: Acknowledgments

-{\bf Acknowledgements:} The research of Myoungjean Bae was supported in part by Samsung Science and Technology Foundation under Project Number SSTF-BA1502-02.
-The research of Gui-Qiang G. Chen was supported in part by the UK Engineering and Physical Sciences Research Council Award EP/E035027/1 and EP/L015811/1, and the Royal Society--Wolfson Research Merit Award (UK).
-The work of Mikhail Feldman was supported in part by the National Science Foundation under Grants DMS-1401490 and DMS-1764278, and the Van Vleck Professorship Research Award by the University of Wisconsin-Madison.
+The research of Myoungjean Bae was supported in part by Samsung Science and Technology Foundation under Project Number SSTF-BA1502-02.
+The research of Gui-Qiang G. Chen was supported in part by the UK Engineering and Physical Sciences Research Council Award EP/L015811/1, EP/V008854, and EP/V051121/1, and the Royal Society--Wolfson Research Merit Award (UK).
+The research of Mikhail Feldman was supported in part by the National Science Foundation under Grants DMS-1764278 and DMS-2054689, and the Van Vleck Professorship Research Award by the University of Wisconsin-Madison.
+The authors would like to thank the anonymous referees for helpful suggestions to improve the presentation of this monograph.